 The above theories on mystical experience have the advantage of highlighting our embodied nature.
-Except for Short's account, they rightly highlight a lessened sense of a distinctive self to the benefit of a greater sense of unity with the other as crucial to mystical experience.
-I will advance an embodied version of mystical experiences wider in some ways than any of those accounts, yet still circumscribed: its object is not as definite as in cross-modal or erotic experiences, nor is pain a necessary preliminary object, yet its content differs in kind from any mundane experience where one momentarily loses awareness of any particular object.
+And except for Short's account they rightly highlight a lessened sense of a distinctive self to the benefit of a greater sense of unity with the other as crucial to mystical experience.
+I will now advance an embodied version of mystical experiences wider in some ways than any of those accounts, yet still circumscribed: Its object is not as definite as in cross-modal or erotic experiences, nor is pain a necessary preliminary object, yet its content differs in kind from any mundane experience where one momentarily loses awareness of any particular object.
 Mystical experiences consist of a distinctive sense of bodily harmony conjoined with a general openness to the potentialities of an integrated environment-thus their expansive and unitive quality.
 A lessening of the sense of one's self as simply separate and distinct from others and a concomitant upsurge in the sense that one forms part of a larger reality along with other particular realities constitute a key part of the distinctive quality of this type of experience or state.
 This state involves distinctive neurological processes, referred to earlier, about which our scientific knowledge continues to grow.
 Such experiences may be, and historically sometimes-indeed often-have been, interpreted as escape from our world to an otherworldly reality.
-But a better interpretation is available: the special sense of openness to unity with an other typical of mystical experiences conduces to a deep sense of harmony and empathy with our fellow human beings, other living creatures, as well as with the supernatural ultimate of the world's religions.
+But a better interpretation is available: The special sense of openness to unity with an other typical of mystical experiences can instead lead to a deep sense of harmony and empathy with our fellow human beings, other living creatures, as well as with the divine ultimate reality construed in various ways by the world's religions.
+Indeed, from the perspective of radical embodiment, background feelings of our body remain in mystical experience, albeit more in the background than usual.
+And these color the precise character of human mystical experiences.
+So the best interpretation of such experiences involves the desire to remain embodied in a world symbolized as the body of the divine in harmony with all embodied creatures.

-Before concluding, let me review and summarize the reasons and arguments I cited against the essentialist positions: Human (and other animals') bodies and brains evolved in order that biological organisms might flourish in natural (and social) environments.
+Before concluding let me review and summarize the reasons and arguments I cited against the essentialist positions: Human (and other animals') bodies and brains evolved in order that biological organisms might flourish in natural (and social) environments.
 This entailed some distinction between subject and object on the ground floor of sentience or consciousness.
-While one cannot rule out a priori the possibility of human or other animal brain structures evolving with a transparency to the divine consciousness, this is unlikely given the more "translucent" mediation of object by subject that pervades conscious life.
-Regarding essentialists who maintain some distinction between mystic and the divine, implausibility lies in the empirical lack both of identifiable brain structures or mechanisms to tap into the divine consciousness and of evidence that organisms gain awareness of the consciousness of other organisms apart from perceptions and reflection upon these.
-What of the mystic advocating unmediated identity who claims that the reduced sense of distinction of self from other that I posit in mystical experiences can reach the point where sense of self somehow disappears and even that what remains is precisely divine consciousnesss?
+While one cannot rule out a priori the possibility of human or other animal brain structures evolving with a transparency to the divine consciousness, this is unlikely given the more 'translucent' mediation of object by subject that pervades conscious life.
+Regarding essentialists who maintain some distinction between mystic and the divine, implausibility lies in the empirical lack both of (1) identifiable brain and body structures or mechanisms to tap into the divine consciousness and (2) evidence that organisms gain awareness of the consciousness of other organisms apart from perceptions and reflection upon them.
+What of the mystic advocating unmediated identity who claims that the reduced sense of distinction of self from other which I posit in mystical experiences can reach the point where sense of self disappears and that what remains is precisely divine consciousness?
 I would first refer back to the general non-reliability of subjective certainty in such matters.
 More particularly, I would suggest that the mystic is probably misreading her or his experience, given what we know about the nature of human and animal consciousness.
+Finally, this model of identity of consciousness without remainder creates metaphysical problems cited with respect to Kaplan.